 💡 DURING() is ROSQL's most powerful feature.
 It replaces complex multi-table JOINs with a single, readable clause.

-MESSAGE JOURNEY walks parent_span_id → span_id recursively and returns every span in the causality tree.
+TRACE walks parent_span_id → span_id recursively and returns every span in the causality tree.
 This reveals exactly which nodes were involved and in what order — something plain SQL has no primitive for.

-MESSAGE JOURNEY FOR TRACE 'a3f1c9d2e8b04f7a'
+TRACE 'a3f1c9d2e8b04f7a'

 💡 Requires ParentSpanId to be set correctly in your OTel instrumentation.
 See Schema Reference for details.

-MESSAGE PATHS FOR TOPIC '/cmd_vel'
+MESSAGE FLOW FROM TOPIC '/cmd_vel'

 Pipeline syntax uses | to chain stages, making multi-step queries readable at a glance.
 Each stage filters or transforms the output of the previous one.